-The NSF Research Experiences for Undergraduates program is an excellent means to attract talented undergraduates to the field, and the committee has endorsed it in the "Educate" component of DRIVE, along with the various summer school offerings supported by NSF.
-Currently, these include the annual Polar Aeronomy and Radio Science (PARS) summer school, the AMISR school on incoherent scatter, and CISM.
+The NSF REU program is an excellent means to attract talented undergraduates to the field, and the committee has endorsed it in the "Educate" component of DRIVE, along with the various summer school offerings supported by NSF.
+Presently, these include the annual Polar Aeronomy and Radio Science (PARS), the AMISR school on incoherent scatter, and CISM.
 The total allocation for these schools is \$200,000 per year.
-Additional schools take place at the

-National Solar Observatory and as part of the annual CEDAR, GEM, and SHINE meetings.
+Additional schools take place at the National Solar Observatory and as part of the annual CEDAR/GEM/SHINE meetings.
 The committee notes the particular need for a replacement for the CISM school and also the desirability of providing opportunities for professional development of graduate students via community workshops.
-In addition, the skills needed to become a successful scientist go beyond such formal discipline training and include interpersonal and communication skills, awareness of career opportunities, and leadership and laboratory management ability.
-The committee endorses NSF programs that support postdoctoral and graduate student mentoring and recommends that NSF enable opportunities for focused community workshops that directly address professional development skills for graduate students.
-Finally, the committee endorses programs that specifically target enhancing diversity within solar and space physics, such as the NSF Opportunities for Enhancing Diversity in the Geosciences program.
+In addition, the skills needed to become successful scientists go beyond such formal discipline training, and include interpersonal and communication skills, awareness of career opportunities, and leadership and lab management ability.
+The committee endorses NSF programs that support post-doctoral and graduate student mentoring and recommends that NSF enable opportunities for focused community workshops that directly address professional development skills for graduate students.
+Finally, the committee endorses programs that specifically target enhancing diversity within solar and space physics, like NSF (Opportunities for Enhancing Diversity in the Geosciences (OEDG) program.